Sysbuild and Flash

 Zephyr’s Sysbuild (System build) is a higher-level build system that can be used to combine multiple other build systems together.
 (Refer to Zephyr Sysbuild for details)

-This guide describes how to use sysbuild to build Atmosic multi-images with simplified commands.
+This guide describes how to use sysbuild to build Atmosic multi-images with simplified commands for single image applications.

 Atmosic test items in the sample.yaml file are named using the pattern <item_name_base>.atm, where <item_name_base> is the sample folder path relative to the repository root.
 For example, samples.sysbuild.hello_world.atm, as shown in the sysbuild sample.